The RITE Project (East River, NYC)

 9,000 turbine-hours of operation

-Operational and environmental monitoring data gathered through this demonstration formed the basis for Verdant Power's application to FERC for its pilot license application, as well as advancement to the Generation 5 (Gen5) commercial class system.
+Operational and environmental monitoring data gathered through this demonstration formed the basis for Verdant Power's application to FERC for its pilot license application, as well as advancement to the Gen5 system.
+Further advancements and testing at RITE in 2012 advanced the composite rotor design.

 Energy Generation at RITE

-The East River is a tidal strait, with strong water currents that change direction between flood and ebb tides approximately four times each day (with periods of little or no flow between tides, called “slack tide”).
-As shown in the figure below, when the water velocity exceeds approximately 1.0 m/s (3.3 ft/s or 2 knots), the Free Flow System turbine blades begin to rotate and the units generate electricity for approximately 4 hours (red areas in figure).
-As the tide shifts direction, the turbine yaws (turns approximately 180 degrees on its pylon) to generate power from the current flowing in the opposite direction.
+The East River is a tidal strait with strong water currents that change direction between flood and ebb tides approximately four times each day (with periods of little or noflow between tides, called “slack tide”).
+As shown in the figure below, when the water velocity exceeds approximately 1.0 m/s (3.3 ft/s or 2 knots), the turbine blades begin to rotate and the units generate electricity for approximately 4.5 hours (red areas in figure).
+As the tide shifts direction, the turbines yaw (turn approximately 170 degrees) to generate power from the current flowing in the opposite direction.
 This cycle repeats in a very predictable manner approximately every 6 hours.
+The regular nature of tidal currents provides a significant advantage for tidal power as compared to other, less predictable resources like wind and solar power.